vansh1505/resume-ai-parser/readme.md

-Here’s a **polished, professional `README.md`** that positions your project as a strong portfolio piece while keeping it technical and impressive:

----

 # AI Resume Parsing API 🚀

 An **AI-powered resume analysis API** built with **FastAPI**, **PyMuPDF**, and **Google Gemini 1.5 Flash**.